Nathan Oman

-Nathan Bryan "Nate" Oman (born April 15, 1975) is the Rollins Professor of Law at the law school of the College of William and Mary.
+Nathan Bryan "Nate" Oman (born April 15, 1975) is the Rollins Professor of Law at the law school of the College of William & Mary.
 He is a legal scholar and educator.
-In 2006, he became an assistant professor at The College of William & Mary Law School.
-In 2003, Oman founded Times & Seasons, An Onymous Mormon Blog.
+In 2006, he became an assistant professor at William & Mary's law school.
+In 2003, Oman founded Times & Seasons, a Mormon blog.

 Biography

 Oman was raised in Salt Lake City, Utah.
-He served a mission for the LDS Church in the Korea Pusan Mission.

-Oman holds a B.A. degree in political science from Brigham Young University and a J.D. degree from Harvard Law School.
+He served a mission for the LDS Church in South Korea.
+Oman holds a BA in political science from Brigham Young University and a JD from Harvard Law School.

 He worked on the staff of Senator Mitch McConnell before going to law school.
 He clerked for Judge Morris S. Arnold.

-Prior to joining the faculty of William and Mary Oman was a practicing lawyer in Washington, D.C.
+Prior to joining the faculty of William and Mary, Oman was a practicing lawyer in Washington, DC.
 Oman has been a visiting professor at Hebrew University, Cornell Law School, and the University of Richmond Law School.

-Oman is a Mormon.
-He is a son of Richard G. Oman, an art curator at the LDS Church History Museum and an expert on LDS art.
+Oman is the son of Richard G. Oman, an art curator at the LDS Church History Museum and an expert on LDS art.
 His mother is Susan Staker, retired, former editorial director at Adobe Systems and editor for Sunstone magazine and Signature Books.

-Oman and his wife, the former Heather Bennett, are the parents of two children.
+Oman and his wife, Heather Bennett, are the parents of two children.